-Scott Thomson’s practice focuses on U.S. and international commercial litigation, antitrust matters, securities litigation, white collar criminal defense, regulatory enforcement, foreign sovereign immunity litigation, and internal investigations.
-He has been recognized by Legal 500 in its securities litigation coverage and has been included the New York Super Lawyers list each year since 2017.
+Scott D. Thomson’s practice focuses on U.S. and international commercial litigation, eDiscovery, antitrust matters, securities litigation, white collar criminal defense, regulatory enforcement, foreign sovereign immunity litigation, and internal investigations.
+He has been recognized by The Legal 500 in its securities litigation coverage and has been included the New York Super Lawyers list each year since 2017.

 Prior to joining the firm, Scott practiced with Sullivan & Cromwell LLP and O’Melveny & Myers LLP.
 Scott is a graduate of Columbia Law School where he was a Harlan Fiske Stone Scholar and was on the Editorial Board of the Columbia Journal of Transnational Law.
 Before attending law school, he was a member of the U.S. Foreign Service and served in the Dominican Republic and the United Kingdom.
 He is proficient in Spanish.